Undergraduate Course: International Strategic Management in Practice (BUST10104)

 Student Learning Experience

-The sessions comprise lectures, discussions and case studies and students will gain from the experience of:
+The sessions comprise of lectures, discussions and presentations and case studies and students will gain from the experience of:

 Engaging with cutting edge debates

 Researching and preparing a case study.

 Presenting their findings in a confident and compelling manner.

 || It is RECOMMENDED that students have passed

 |Pre-requisites||Visiting students should have at least 3 Business Studies courses at grade B or above (or be predicted to obtain this).
 We will only consider University/College level courses.